jayway/CS-evening/README.md

 Jayway internal TSP summer 2014 competition
 ==========

 The goal is simple, claim the shortest path on as many of the graphs as possible.
+The graphs can be found in this repo in the /nodegen folder, and are named xxx_locations.csv where the xxx stands for how many nodes the graph contains.

 There are a few java classes to help get you started in no time: https://github.com/jayway/CS-evening/tree/2014_06_15_TSP/Get_Started_With_TSP